elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

  * Security is not the responsibility of a “security team”

- * Just like quality, security is everyone’s responsibility
+ * Just like quality, security is everyone's responsibility

      - A security team, like a QA team, is a resource and coordinates security related concerns